prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 **Key Features:**
 - ✅ Only contains records for templates that have been generated
 - ✅ One row per template file (each file contains multiple subject sheets)
-- ✅ Template file contains all subjects for the instructor in that grade/section
+- ✅ Template file contains all subjects for the teacher in that grade/section
 - ✅ One-click access to templates via hyperlinks
 - ✅ Sheet is protected - prevents accidental edits
 - ✅ Complete audit trail with user tracking